AG2048/engsci-2t6-bot/README.md

 In the end, it sends an embed message to the log channel indicating the cog that the log is from, the user that triggered the log, the user action that triggered the log, the channel that the log is from, the event that triggered the log, and the outcome of the event.
 At the same time, a similar message is being displayed to the console through `print()`.

+We also added error handling for logging.
+If error occurs, it will try to log whatever it can.

 ## Moderation:
 Any functionality that is related to moderation of the server.
 ### Server Rules: